synergy114/Coronalloops/readme.md

 ## Notes

 By following these guidelines and utilizing the provided `fitsImages` class, you can efficiently work with FITS images, extract sub-images, and visualize your data in Python.

 -----------------------------------
 ![Statistical Analysis of Selected Regions](KDE.png)

+###Results for Statistical Analysis of Selected Regions

 ![Animation of Auto Selected Regions based on Statistical Criteria](AnimationAutoSelectedRegions.gif)

+###Animation of Auto Selected Regions based on Statistical Criteria

 -----------------------------------